Governance Contract in Solidity

 To prevent proposal spam, contracts usually have some kind of a filter for who can create the proposal, usually an adddress that must hold a certain percentage of the total supply of the governance token.

-Under the hood, a proposal is usually a solidity struct with some flags about its current state, the votes applied to it, and what transactions will be executed if the proposal passes.
+Under the hood, a proposal is usually a Solidity struct with some flags about its current state, the votes applied to it, and what transactions will be executed if the proposal passes.

 Vote